-The pre-settlement & settlement risks are managed by setting pre-settlement limits and ares an integral part of credit approval process.
-Pre-settlement limits for counterparty specify, among others, tenors and product families and depend on the customer creditworthiness, his financial standing and customer needs.
+Furthermore pre-settlement & settlement risks are managed by the Group by setting approperiate limits (pre-settlement and settlement) as an integral part of credit approval process.
+Pre-settlement limits for counterparty specify, among others, tenors and product families and depend on the customer creditworthiness, his financial standing as well as on the level of customer's knowledge and experience in derivative transactions, forecasted currency position/ other position which requires hedging and related product needs and on the level of derivative transactions already concluded with other banks.